QEDan/QEDan.github.io/running_webservices.md

 Each of the services you choose to run will have its own documentation for how to configure it.
 One approach is to install and configure each of them on your webserver.
 Unfortunately, if there is a problem with your webserver down the road, or if you want to migrate to a different host, you will have to repeat this process, which can be difficult and frustrating.

-There is a tool called Docker which can make it much easier to manage the potentially complicated configuration process and make it more portable.
+There is a tool called [Docker](https://www.docker.com/) which can make it much easier to manage the potentially complicated configuration process and make it more portable.
 With Docker, each program is packaged up along with an operating system and all the libraries required to run the program.
-These packages are called Docker Containers.
+These packages are called D"Docker containers"

-Docker compose is a tool that makes it easier to have different docker containers that may interact with eachother.
+[Docker compose](https://docs.docker.com/compose/) is a tool that makes it easier to have different docker containers that may interact with eachother.
 A common Docker Compose configuration for running two services at once, Service A and Service B, may be running the following 5 containers:
 * Container for Service A
 * Container for Service A's database
 * Container for Service B
 * Container for Service B's database
-* Container for a proxy server, e.g. nginx
+* Container for a proxy server, e.g. [nginx](https://en.wikipedia.org/wiki/Nginx)

-You will certainly want to run your web service using HTTPS rather than HTTP so that the information sent back and forth is encrypted.
+You will certainly want to run your web service using [HTTPS](https://en.wikipedia.org/wiki/HTTPS) rather than HTTP so that the information sent back and forth is encrypted.
 HTTPS connections require a security certificate.
-There is an organization called LetsEncrypt that will provide you with a free certificate.
+There is an organization called [LetsEncrypt](https://letsencrypt.org/) that will provide you with a free certificate.
 Unfortunately, this adds several tricky configuration steps on top of everything.
 But, it is worth it to have HTTPS protecting your service!

 While all of this configuring of different services can be very challenging with many different sets of documentation to read, the Docker community has made everything considerably easier by releasing many popular web services as Docker images that can be easily configured, usually by editing a single configuration file.
 Many of these images can be found by searching for them on [Docker Hub](https://hub.docker.com/), a repository of Docker images.